-Its next such model will be an electric Mini in 2019.
+Its next model will be an electric Mini in 2019.
 After this, an electric version of the BMW X3 will come, likely by 2020.
 There will as well be an iNext vehicle to be released in 2021 that BMW revealed as a competitor to Tesla Model 3.
-As for BMW i4, the iVision Dynamics concept was introduced at the Frankfurt Auto Show in 2017.
+As for the BMW i4, the iVision Dynamics concept was introduced at the Frankfurt Auto Show in 2017.

 By 2025, our global vehicle portfolio will include 25 fully- or part-electric models.
 At last year’s Frankfurt Motor Show, we unveiled our take on the future of e‑mobility with the BMW iVision Dynamics.
 This vehicle will become reality: we will build it in Munich – as the BMW i4. – Harald Kruger, CEO at BMW